 That is, anything that we desire, value, serve, or obey more than the one true God becomes an idol to us!
 Consequently, this means even good things can become idols if we value them more than God.
 So, do you have any idols in your life?
 What is it you run toward when you are in emotional pain and desire comfort?
 If your answer is anything but the one true God, then you are worshipping an idol.
 If you cannot say “Amen,” say “Oh Me!”

 Examples of this would be if we bow before images that represent the one true God as if it is God (e.g., a cross) (Exodus 32:4-8), if we value the Bible more than God the author of the Bible, if we value the church more than the God that established the church, or if we value our families more than the God that created families, etc. That is, what is it that you are spending the majority of your waking thoughts, desires, and actions upon?
 Another way of asking this is, what has taken the place of God in your life?
 Is it a sport or sports team, university, hobby, education, degrees, certifications, promotions, car, other possessions, house, children, potential mate, your mate, celebrity, or retirement, etc.?

 Again, do we value our jobs more than God?
 How many hours a week do you spend at work compared to the time you spend with God?
-Could it be that your company, job or the next promotion is your idol?
+Could it be that your company, job, or the next promotion is your idol?
 (Matthew 6:24.
 1 Timothy 6:9,10) You can be sure that your company will not be as full of grace, mercy, and compassion as the God of Heaven and Earth (Jonah 2:8).
 Yes, they all will certainly gather around to applaud as you “burn your candle at both ends” admiring the flames; however, when you burn out what will they do?
-Nevertheless, take heart as these injustices committed by corporations has not gone unnoticed by the Lord of the Armies of Heaven (1).
+Nevertheless, take heart as these injustices committed by corporations have not gone unnoticed by the Lord of the Armies of Heaven (1).